Creamy Chicken, Spinach and Leek Soup

 juice of 1 lemon

 Heat oven to 400 degrees.
-Toss the bread with the olive oil and minced garlic if using it.
+Toss the bread with 2 Tablespoons of the olive oil and minced garlic if using it.
 Place the bread cubes on a cookie sheet, lined with foil, in the oven and cook on an upper rack for 10-15 minutes until golden brown.
 Sprinkle with grated Parmesan and lemon zest, toss to combine then set aside.

-In an 8 quart pot set at medium temperature, melt the butter and 2 Tbsp. of the Leek Agrumato Olive Oil.
+In an 8 quart pot set at medium temperature, melt the butter and 2 Tbsp. of the Olive Oil.
 When butter is melted and foaming, add the leeks and garlic.
 Stir often until fragrant, do not brown.
 Add Nutmeg and stir for 30 seconds, then add flour and cook for a minute or two.

 Deglaze the bottom of the pot with the wine, scraping up any stuck pieces.
 Cook until wine is evaporated.